LUC4T0N1/Learn-By-Doing-FrontEnd/README.md

 #run project
   npm install
-  create a .env file on the client directory with the content: REACT_APP_SERVER_URL="http://localhost:8080/api/" npm start
+  create a .env file on the root directory with the content: REACT_APP_SERVER_URL="http://localhost:8080/api/" npm start
 ```